 - Eliminate the need for a separate drill string.

-The big drawback to the whole idea was that bits did not last very long, and unless there was either some dramatic improvement in bit life (bit dull grading) or some way to retrieve and replace the bit without tripping the casing, there was no reason to consider the process except in the limited context of very shallow wells.
-In recent years, improvements in technology along those lines and the development of rigs specifically built for drilling with casing brought about a considerable change.
+The big drawback to the whole idea was that bits did not last very long.
+Unless there was some dramatic improvement in bit life (bit dull grading) or some way to retrieve and replace the bit without tripping the casing, there was no reason to consider the process except in the limited context of shallow wells.
+In recent years, technological improvements along those lines and the development of rigs specifically built for drilling with casing brought about a considerable change.
 As a result, the two benefits have begun to be realized, but so too have many other benefits that are in the details of the process.
 Some are obvious, some are not.
-Before compiling a list, it might be best to describe the process, so that the advantages become more apparent.
+Before compiling a list, it might be best to describe the process so that the advantages become more apparent.

 Drilling Methods & Mechanisms With Casing

-Some of the shallow wells drilled with casing in the 1940s and early 1950s in northern Louisiana were drilled “on the cheap” so to speak.
-Typically, a reconditioned bit was welded to the pin end of a joint of 4½ in. casing, and the well was drilled to a depth of a few hundred feet.
-The drill string/casing string consisted of about 15–20 joints of the pipe and was cemented (Casing Running Checklist – Casing cementing procedures) as soon as total depth was reached.
+Some of the shallow wells drilled with casing in northern Louisiana in the 1940s and early 1950s were drilled “on the cheap,” so to speak.
+Typically, a reconditioned bit was welded to the pin end of a 4½ in. casing joint, and the well was drilled to a depth of a few hundred feet.
+The drill string/casing string consisted of about 15–20 pipe joints and was cemented (Casing Running Checklist – Casing cementing procedures) as soon as the total depth was reached.
 The bit was left on the bottom of the string.
-It was a crude process, based almost entirely on its economic advantage.
+It was a crude process based almost entirely on its economic advantage.